-Not everyone knows that Rembrandt van Rijn, the world-famous artist from the Dutch Golden Age, was born in Leiden.
+Not everyone knows that Rembrandt van Rijn, the world-famous artist from the 17th century was born in Leiden.
 It happened in a house in the Weddesteeg, on 15 July 1606, to be precise.
 In the first quarter of the seventeenth century, Leiden was a bustling city with 24,000 inhabitants.
 Jan Lievens, Jan van Goyen and Rembrandt worked there at the same time.
 Leiden was the cradle of 17th-century Dutch painting, which is popular around the world.

 Rembrandt was trained by painter Jacob Isaacz. van Swanenburg from Leiden, between 1620 and 1623.
 Next, in 1624, he started his own studio at the Kort Galgewater, when he served a one-year apprenticeship with the artist Pieter Lastman in Amsterdam.

 'Fijnschilder' (Fine Painter) Gerrit Dou from Leiden was trained in Rembrandt's studio in Leiden in 1628.